-Research Assignment: Students will prepare a paper on a topic related to high speed and/or intercity rail, focusing on operational challenges.
+Research Assignment: Each student will be required to prepare a paper on a topic related to high speed and/or intercity rail, focusing on operational challenges.
+Each student will select their topic and submit it for approval by the third week of class (October 29, 2018).
+The paper will be due at the beginning of the last day of class: December 17, 2018.
 The purpose of the paper is to describe an aspect of high speed or intercity rail service and its value to the improvement of mobility, and economic development in its respective community.
-Topics may include, but are not limited to, schedule development, contractual relationships, private and public sector relationships, security and safety, communications and any other activity which would need to be addressed as part of project development.

-The final paper should be approximately five (5) pages and written in the form a memo to the CEO/General Manager/Senior Executive/Board of Directors of their current organization or an organization that would be affected or have an interest in the HSR project.
+Topics may include, but are not limited to, planning activities, schedule development, contractual relationships, private and public sector relationships, security and safety, communications and any other activity which would need to be addressed as part of project development.
+The length of the paper approximately five (5) pages and should be in the form a memo to the CEO/General Manager/Senior Executive of their current organization.